Bitcoin btc

 • Foundry USA

-Note that the pool’s region is not relevant to the process, so that you could join a Chinese pool from the US.
-Also, keep in mind that mining pools are different from cloud mining; as for the former, you have to have a mining rig.
+Note that the pool’s region is irrelevant to the process so that you could join a Chinese pool from the U.S. Also, remember that mining pools are different from cloud mining; as for the former, you have to have a mining rig.

-Lastly, if some unknown Bitcoin cloud mining or pool mining website seems too good to be true, it’s likely a scam.
-The biggest such scheme was BitClub Network, when three fraudsters were arrested for pilfering $722 million worth in crypto assets.
-The common tactic is to promise a share in the hashing power for an initial investment.
-As befits a true Ponzi scheme, scammers would then also ask the investors to bring in new recruits for rewards.
+Lastly, in the DeFi and crypto community, if an unknown Bitcoin cloud mining or pool mining website appears too good to be true, it’s likely a scam.
+This is a crucial consideration, especially within the realms of decentralized finance and the broader crypto community.
+One notable example was the BitClub Network, where three fraudsters were arrested for misappropriating $722 million worth of crypto assets.
+Typically, these schemes promise a share in hashing power for an initial investment, mirroring classic Ponzi schemes by also encouraging investors to recruit new members for rewards.

 Frequently asked questions